-The Shire intends to implement a cost recovery fee of \$5 for postage and handling of its rate instalment notices.
+The Shire has implemented a cost recovery fee of \$5 for postage and handling of its rate instalment notices.
 The fee would be waived for pensioners and all ratepayers receiving the rates notice by email or online banking.

 7 Submissions Invited